f1ypopper/soorch/README.md

 # soorch
-Tsoding's seroost without the xml parsing.
+Tsoding's seroost with threads and without the xml parsing.